Janet Yellen: Internal Revenue Service reforms

-After the passage of the Inflation Reduction Act, Yellen directed the Internal Revenue Service (IRS) to use $80 billion in additional IRS funding to clear backlogs, improve taxpayer services, update technology, and hire thousands of new employees.
+After the passage of the Inflation Reduction Act in August 2022, Yellen directed the Internal Revenue Service (IRS) to use $80 billion in additional funding over a decade to clear backlogs, improve taxpayer services, update technology, and hire thousands of new employees.

+In June 2023, the Fiscal Responsibility Act, which was passed to reach a bipartisan agreement on debt ceiling, reallocated more than a quarter of the funding previously approved for IRS modernization to other budgetary areas.
+Despite that, Yellen assured that the agency still possesses the resources it needs in the near term to enhance service and ramp up enforcement.
+Furthermore, she said that the Treasury Department would continue to advocate for additional funds to make service improvements and help ensure that high-end taxpayers don't avoid paying their fair share.

 Visit to Ukraine

 On February 27, 2023, Yellen made a surprise visit to Kyiv, in which she reaffirmed ongoing U.S. economic support for Ukraine in its struggle against Russia's invasion, including nearly $50 billion in security, financial, and humanitarian aid the federal government has provided over the past year as Ukraine's largest bilateral donor.
 She met with Ukrainian president Volodymyr Zelenskyy and the country's prime minister, Denys Shmyhal, to discuss the rollout of about $1.25 billion in budget relief, the first of a $10 billion package of civilian assistance for things like schools, hospitals, and emergency services, among others.

-Coinciding with her visit, Yellen wrote an op-ed for The New York Times in which she repeated President Biden’s message that Washington will stand with the Ukrainian people for as long as it takes and said, "We cannot allow Ukraine to lose the war for economic reasons when it has shown an ability to succeed on the battlefield."
+Coinciding with her visit, Yellen wrote an op-ed for The New York Times in which she highlighted the importance of America's support and repeated President Biden's message that Washington will stand with the Ukrainian people for as long as it takes.
+She said, "We cannot allow Ukraine to lose the war for economic reasons when it has shown an ability to succeed on the battlefield."

 Banking crisis

-In March 2023, amidst the ongoing bank crisis, Yellen made an appearance on CBS' Face the Nation to declare that financial regulators closely monitored the state of the banking system to make sure it remained safe and well-capitalized.
-Addressing the collapse of Silicon Valley Bank, which marked the second-largest bank failure in American history, she said the federal government is "concerned about depositors and are focused on trying to meet their needs."
-However, she ruled out the possibility of a bailout.